southP4w/natural-language-processing/language-models/submission/README.md

 ## Libraries/Packages/venv

-There were no third-party libraries or virtual environments used for this assignment.
+There were no third-party libraries used for this assignment.
 The program uses nothing but the standard Python library in Python v<strong>3.12</strong>.

 ## Additional Notes